enygma/expose/docs/index.rst

 Exceptions
 ==================

-Expose lets you define two things to help with the evaluation of the data - exceptions and restrictions.
-Here's a definition of each:

-Exceptions

 An exception basically allows you to say "evaluate everything except this value".
 For example, to bypass the POSTed value of "foo" you would use:

 .. code-block:: php